 Next, board a coach and take in views of the Mediterranean Sea and Barcelona’s coastline on the drive to Montjuic, a hill near the coast that features many attractions.
 Pass the Olympic Village (Vila Olimpica), which was home to athletes during the 1992 Olympics, and drive by Port Olympic.
 Continue up Montjuic for a panoramic view of the city and harbor, and then enjoy a tour of Lluís Companys Olympic Stadium, the Palau Sant Jordi and Calatrava Tower.
-Next, visit the Spanish Village (Poble Espanyol) to see architecture and traditional crafts from different regions of Spain, and enjoy a tasting of cava, the sparkling wine of Catalonia.
+Next, visit the Spanish Village (Poble Espanyol) to see architecture and traditional crafts from different regions of Spain.

 Finally, board Montjuic cable car and take in aerial views of Barcelona landmarks such as La Sagrada Familia as you ride down the hill to Montjuic Castle.
 Admire the castle from the outside, then head back to central Barcelona, for a short lunch break (own expense).

 Montserrat Royal Basilica Tour and Cog-Wheel Train Ride: (4.5 hours)